JHodgkins/MSP1-Fundraising-Group/docs/testing/TESTING.md

 ![User stories - Returning visitor q6](testing-images/testimage-speaker.png)

 ### Site Owner
--  As the site owner, I want visitors to find information about upcoming events or collections
+-  __As the site owner, I want visitors to find information about upcoming events or collections__
+Located on every page apart from the donate page, there is a card a user can select to be taken directly to the speaker information page on the guide dogs’ main website.

--  As the site owner, I want visitors to understand what the groups fundraising goals are, to find out more about the main charity and how it helps visually impaired people.
+-  __As the site owner, I want visitors to understand what the groups fundraising goals are, to find out more about the main charity and how it helps visually impaired people.__
+Located on the main navigation is an about us link, selecting this will tell them about the group and the history of guide dogs and how their charity began.

--  As the site owner, I want the site visitors to be able to contact the group regarding a service or ask a general question
+-  __As the site owner, I want the site visitors to be able to contact the group regarding a service or ask a general question__
+Located on the contact us page is a form which a user can fill out, on the form is a dropdown field to direct the message to the correct person.

--  As the site owner, I want site visitors to be able to donate to the group easily.
+-  __As the site owner, I want site visitors to be able to donate to the group easily.__
+Located on the homepage within the Hero image is a direct Donate through Just Giving link which will allow a user to donate securely through Just Giving secure platform.